Can You Use Home Equity to Buy a Car?

 | Total Cost | $38,245 | $48,537 | $55,678 | $64,751 |

-As this cost comparison illustrates, even though interest rates and monthly costs are far lower with home equity, you wind up paying significantly more in total interest over the lifetime of the loan due to the extended term.
+As this comparison illustrates, even though home equity options offer lower rates and monthly payments, you’ll wind up paying significantly more in total interest over the life of the loan due to the extended repayment term.

 Tapping Home Equity to Buy a Car: Know the Risks

-Using home equity to buy a car can make sense in certain situations, but it isn’t the best option for everyone.
-Because automobiles quickly depreciate and tapping into home equity puts your property at risk of foreclosure, compare your options and seriously weigh the pros and cons before using your home to finance a vehicle purchase.
+Using home equity to buy a car can make sense in certain situations, but it isn’t the best option for most borrowers.
+Because vehicles depreciate quickly and tapping home equity puts your property at risk, it’s worth carefully comparing all your options before making a decision.